Ola Gorie: Early life

-A craft movement is reborn
+Career

 Ola Gorie returned to Orkney where three jewellery shops in Kirkwall agreed to sell her designs.
 When she took over her own shop, success came quickly.
 Her early designs, the first to be originated in Orkney since Viking times, drew heavily on Orkney's Norse heritage, featuring images such as the Maes Howe dragon, inspired by Viking graffiti in a Neolithic tomb.
 Her jewellery found quick acceptance both locally and, by the end of the sixties, across the country.
 Appreciation of it grew as part of the wider craft movement in Britain in general, and the Scottish Highlands in particular.
 Her work drew inspiration from Orkney's Norse, Pictish, Scottish and Celtic heritage and also from natural forms, and art history.
 Commissions for one-off pieces came from the Queen Mother, Liberty of London, the British Museum and the House of Commons.

 By the time of her retirement from business, in 1997, Ola Gorie employed as many as 55 staff, and her jewellery was exported around the world.
 The business is now run, on a smaller scale, by Ola Gorie's daughter, textile designer Ingrid Tait, and operates out of the same premises the family business has occupied since 1859.

 Recognition

-In 1999, Ola Gorie was awarded an MBE in recognition of her services to the jewellery industry.
+In 1999, Ola Gorie was awarded an MBE in recognition of her services to the jewelry industry.
 Other awards include winner of the Scottish Gift of the Year in 1997 (shortlisted in 1998, 1999 and 2003) and runner up in 2000's Kayman Award.
 She lives in Orkney, and is involved in many artistic activities.